PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

     			}
 ```

-Now you can make the *response* *handler* functions for your *consume* and *buy* requests.
+*7.* Now you can make the *response* *handler* functions for your *consume* and *buy* requests.
 Both *response handlers* will be similar.
-For our tutorial we won't need them to do much.
+For our tutorial, we won't need them to do much.
 Have the functions check the response for errors.
 If the response has no errors then send a *string* to the *logger*.
-For the *consume* *response*, if there are no errors*,* call the Event which accredits the player with extra *currency.  *When either *response* *handler* reaches the end of their sequence, the shop data will be updated.
+For the *consume* *response*, if there are no errors, call the Event which accredits the player with extra *currency*.
+When either *response handler* reaches the end of their sequence, the shop data will be updated.

 ```
     	private function BuyResponse(response:BuyVirtualGoodResponse):void